 Another good restaurant is Sapphire Grille, at 710 Grand Ave.
 It's upstairs, across the street from Italian Underground and Florindo's.
 So hopefully you get the message.
 Ditch the car and go and walk along Grand Ave and you'll find something worthwhile.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Glenwood Springs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Glenwood Springs: